sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-cave-area.md

 The large excavated corner exiting right.
 Belay further right.

 **11. Calamity Jane (6b+)**
-The right wall of the corner keeping on the left-hand side of the arete.
+The right wall of the corner keeping on the left-hand side of the arête.

 **12. Jeff Garat (6a+)**
-The wall just to the right of the arete.
+The wall just to the right of the arête.

 **13. The Dogs (6b)**
 The central pillar.
 It's hard to keep to the line.